Philosophy and Support

-Erica Herro, our director of curriculum and instruction, works alongside teachers to increase support for small-group literacy and math instruction in PK-8 classrooms and offers additional small-group support during the middle-grade study strategies class.
+Erica Herro '90, our director of curriculum and instruction, works alongside teachers to increase support in PK–8 classrooms.

-Until recently, when a student needed more intensive individual support, we referred families to work with well-respected specialists outside of school hours and often off campus.
-So we’re happy to share that families are now able to schedule one-on-one services directly with a handful of these independent providers working with students at school.
+When a student needs more intensive individual support, we work with families and a handful of independent providers to schedule one-on-one services on campus during the academic day.
 While our relationships with these professionals are not new, we welcome them into our community of learners.
-Time will be allocated into the daily schedule for students in each grade to receive one-on-one support while other students are receiving small-group instruction, as well as during office hours and after school.
-Interested families are encouraged to reach out now to find out more about these professionals, establish a relationship with them, and reserve space for the school year.
+Time is allocated into the daily schedule for students in each grade to receive one-on-one support.
+Interested families are encouraged to reach out now to learn more about these professionals, establish relationships with them, and reserve space for the school year.
 We strive to support confident learners with a broad range of options.

-As an extension of the Social Thinking curriculum that we teach, Grades 1 and 4 students have the opportunity to participate in Social Thinking lunches with speech and language therapist Brittany Kalinowski.
-In a small-group setting, students eat their lunch together, then work on social and friendship skills in a fun and engaging way.
-Grade 5 students, too, have the opportunity to participate in Social Thinking with speech therapist Stephanie Madrigal who designed the curriculum for Social Thinking and has established a program that integrates social attention and awareness with language development and practice.
+As an extension of the Social Thinking curriculum that we teach, students have the opportunity to participate in Social Thinking lunches with speech and language therapists in a small-group setting.
+Students eat their lunch together, then work on social and friendship skills in a fun and engaging way.
 We’re truly fortunate to have this wonderful guidance, made possible, in part, by the sponsorship of generous Stevenson families.

 Please contact Erica Herro, director of curriculum and instruction, at email@example.com with any questions.